 - Between 18 months and 3 years old is a common time to move your child into a new bed, but every child is different.

-- The most common reason to move your child out of their cot is if they can climb out of it.
+- The most common reason to move your child from cot to bed is if they can climb out of the cot.